quietly-turning/Lua-For-SM5/_chapter_1/ActorFrameTexture.md

 This is a more abstract and advanced topic, but it can help cut down on the overhead of having StepMania keep track of many, many actors where a single sprite might suffice.

-For now, please refer to Matt Gardner's writeup: <https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/Examples/Example_Actors/ActorFrameTexture.lua>
+For now, please refer to [Matt Gardner's writeup](https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/Examples/Example_Actors/ActorFrameTexture.lua).